judithgull/koans/README.md

 #### 1. Webstorm
 1. Use the latest Webstorm 11.0 or higher
 2. Make sure the appropriate typescript compiler is used >= 1.6.2: Preferences/Languages & Frameworks/Typescript
-- Compiler version (1.7.3 (bundeled)
+- Compiler version (2.5 (bundeled)
 - Use tsconfig.json

 #### 2. Gulp Tasks
+- Start mongod
-- Run `gulp` to run the build task and setup the development environment (starts mongodb as well)
+- Run `gulp` to run the build task and setup the development environment
 - Run `gulp --stage prod` to build files for production
 - Run `gulp unitTest` to run unit tests: [http://localhost:9876](http://localhost:9876)